Chiaraplizz/ST-TR/README.md

 <pre><code> python3 ntu_gen_bone_data.py </pre></code>
 The joint information and bone information can be merged through:
 <pre><code> python3 ntu_merge_joint_bones.py </pre></code>

+For NTU-120, the samples are divided between training and testing in a different way.
+Thus, you need to run:
+<pre><code> python3 ntu120_gen_joint_data.py </pre></code>

+Then, use the same functions shown above to generate bone data.

 ### Spatial Transformer
 Set in */config/st_gcn/nturgbd/train.yaml*: